This post may contain affiliate links.

 I do not consider myself an artist, but I really enjoy doing art with my kids.
 It stretches me and pushes me, and I am getting better!
-This week we learned pointillism art with Georges Seurat.
+This week we learned pointillism art by studying the painter Georges Seurat.

 For our Seurat art study, I printed and laminated about 10 different paintings of his. we talked about his life a bit and read some books about him.
 Then we worked on recreating art in his style.